ggvndd/etl-pipeline-rekdatproject/README.md

-🚀 Wait, Is AI Regulation Actually Moving the Market?
+# Wait, Is AI Regulation Actually Moving the Market?
-Exploring the intersection of AI policies and stock market trends in the tech world.
+🚀 Exploring the intersection of AI policies and stock market trends in the tech world.

+📚 Team Members
+Gavind Muhammad Pramahita
+Emir Abe Putra Agastha
+Muhammad Zidane Septian Irsyadi
+🛠️ Dependencies
+Software
+Docker
+For virtual environment and container management.
+Python
+Main programming language for this project.
+PostgreSQL
+Used as the data warehouse to store processed data.
+Python Libraries
+Make sure the following libraries are installed in your environment:

+pandas
+requests
+apache-airflow
+psycopg2
+yfinance
+textblob
+matplotlib
+All libraries will be automatically installed when the Docker container is built (defined in requirements.txt).

-📜 Description
+💡 Project Description
 Artificial Intelligence (AI) is the rockstar of tech right now, but not all the buzz is about shiny new products.
-Governments worldwide are stepping in with discussions around rules, ethics, and regulations.
-The big question is: are these discussions moving the stock market? 🚨
+Governments worldwide are starting to step in, talking about rules, ethics, and regulations.
+But here’s the juicy part: are these discussions actually moving the stock market? 🚨

-In this project, we analyze whether news about AI regulations affects the stock prices of tech giants like Microsoft and NVIDIA.
-By combining news sentiment analysis, stock market data, and a fully automated ETL pipeline, we explore whether policy headlines create real market movement.
-Let’s uncover whether the hype about AI regulations drives real market changes or is just noise! 💥
+This project explores whether news about AI regulations impacts the share prices of tech giants like Microsoft and NVIDIA.
+Using news sentiment analysis, stock market data, and an automated ETL pipeline, we investigated the connection between headlines and bottom lines.

 🎯 Objectives
-This project aims to explore the connection between news headlines and stock market trends by:
+Our goal was to design an automated solution that connects news headlines with stock data to determine if AI regulations influence the market.
+We focused on:

-Collecting news articles related to AI regulations and ethics.
+Collecting News Data: Articles discussing AI regulations and ethics.
-Tracking stock data for major tech companies driving AI innovation (e.g., Microsoft, NVIDIA).
+Tracking Stock Data: Historical data for major tech companies involved in AI (e.g., Microsoft, NVIDIA).
-Analyzing the correlation between sentiment in the news and stock price movement.
+Analyzing Impact: Exploring correlations between news sentiment and stock market performance.
-Automating the entire pipeline from data extraction to visualization using Docker and Apache Airflow.
+Ultimately, we sought to answer:

+❓ Is the hype about AI regulations driving real market changes, or is it just talk?

-🛠️ Technology Stack
+🛠️ Technology Architecture Design
-Components and Tools
-Component	Technology	Purpose
-Data Sources	NewsAPI, Yahoo Finance (yfinance)	Fetch news and stock market data.
-ETL Orchestration	Apache Airflow	Automates and schedules the ETL pipeline.
-Data Transformation	Python (pandas, textblob)	Handles data cleaning, aggregation, and sentiment analysis.
-Data Storage	PostgreSQL	Centralized database for structured data storage and querying.
-Containerization	Docker	Ensures consistent environment setup across systems.
-Visualization	Python (matplotlib, seaborn)	Creates visualizations for data analysis and insights.
-🗄️ Database Schema
-We use PostgreSQL as the data warehouse.
-Here’s the schema:

-sql
-Copy code
-CREATE TABLE news (
-    id SERIAL PRIMARY KEY,
-    date DATE,
-    title TEXT,
-    description TEXT,
-    sentiment_score FLOAT,
-    source VARCHAR(255)
-);

-CREATE TABLE stock (
-    id SERIAL PRIMARY KEY,
-    date DATE,
-    close_price FLOAT,
-    volume BIGINT
-);
-🌐 End-to-End ETL Pipeline
-Workflow Breakdown
+1. End-to-End Workflow
+The project workflow is broken into distinct phases, each contributing to the ETL pipeline:

-Extract Phase (Data Ingestion)
+Extract Phase

-News Data: Collected from NewsAPI using relevant keywords (e.g., "AI regulations").
-Stock Data: Historical stock data fetched from Yahoo Finance for key companies (e.g., Microsoft, NVIDIA).
-Transform Phase (Data Processing)

 News Data:
-Sentiment analysis is applied using TextBlob.
-Data is aggregated by date to calculate average sentiment and news count.
+Retrieved via NewsAPI.
+Extracted fields include: title, description, source, and publication date.
 Stock Data:
-Data is cleaned, aligned, and transformed for date-based analysis.
+Retrieved using the yfinance library.
+Extracted fields include: closing price, volume, and date.
+Transform Phase
+News Data:
+Performed sentiment analysis using TextBlob.
+Aggregated daily sentiment scores and article counts.
+Stock Data:
+Filtered relevant columns (e.g., closing price, volume) and ensured date alignment.
+Output:
+Two datasets: news_summary and transformed_stock.
-Load Phase (Data Storage)
+Load Phase

-Processed datasets are loaded into PostgreSQL tables for centralized storage and querying.
+Processed data is stored in a PostgreSQL database with two tables:
+news: For aggregated news data (e.g., sentiment scores, article count).
+stock: For stock market data (e.g., closing prices, trading volume).
 Analysis Phase

-Sentiment scores and stock performance are merged for correlation analysis.
-Time series analysis is performed to explore trends over time.
-Visualization Phase

-Insights are presented through scatterplots, trend lines, and correlation charts.
-📊 Insights from Predictive Modeling
-Sentiment and Stock Performance

-Sentiment analysis provided meaningful predictors for stock movement.
-Lagged features and moving averages improved model accuracy.
-Model Results

-Mean Squared Error (MSE): 0.0155
-Predictions closely align with actual stock prices, demonstrating the model's reliability.
-Key Correlations

-Positive sentiment correlates with increased stock prices.
-News frequency impacts trading volume.
+Correlation analysis between sentiment and stock price.
+Time-series visualization of trends in sentiment and stock performance.
+🗄️ Database Structure
+PostgreSQL Database:
+The data is stored in two tables:

+news

+Column	Data Type	Description
+id	SERIAL	Primary key
+date	TIMESTAMP	Date of the news headline avg_sentiment	FLOAT	Average sentiment score of articles news_count	INTEGER	Number of articles on the date stock

+Column	Data Type	Description
+id	SERIAL	Primary key
+date	TIMESTAMP	Date of stock data close_price	FLOAT	Closing stock price volume	INTEGER	Trading volume
-⚙️ How to Run the Project
+🚀 How to Run the Project
-1. Set Up Docker
-Ensure Docker is installed on your system.
-Build the Docker image:
+1. Build the Docker Image
 bash
 Copy code
-docker build -t etl-ai-market .
+docker build -t etl-project .
-Run the container:
+2. Run the Docker Container
 bash
 Copy code
-docker run --rm -v $(pwd):/app etl-ai-market
-2. Verify Output
-PostgreSQL Database:
-Check the tables (news and stock) to ensure data is correctly loaded.

-CSV Export:
-Transformed data will also be saved in output_data.csv for verification.

-📚 Resources
-Presentation Video: [Add Link Here]
-Notion Documentation: [Add Link Here]
-Colab Notebook: [Add Link Here]
-🚀 Future Enhancements
-Expand Scope
-Analyze additional companies (e.g., Google, Amazon) for broader insights.
-Advanced Modeling
-Incorporate machine learning models like Random Forest or XGBoost for improved prediction accuracy.
-Dashboard Integration
-Build an interactive dashboard using tools like Streamlit or Tableau for real-time insights.
-📬 Contact
-For questions or contributions, reach out to the team:

-Gavind Muhammad Pramahita
-Emir Abe Putra Agastha
-Muhammad Zidane Septian Irsyadi
+docker run --rm -v $(pwd):/app etl-project
+3. Verify the Output
+The processed data will be saved in a CSV file (output_data.csv) or loaded into the PostgreSQL database.
+🌐 Architecture Overview
+Components
+Data Sources:
+NewsAPI: Provides news data related to "AI regulations."
+Yahoo Finance: Provides stock data for relevant companies (e.g., Microsoft, NVIDIA).
+ETL Pipeline:
+Extract: Collects raw data from APIs.
+Transform: Cleans, enriches, and aligns data for analysis.
+Load: Stores processed data in a PostgreSQL database.
+Analysis and Visualization:
+Correlation analysis between sentiment and stock prices.
+Generated visualizations of trends and patterns.
+📊 Analysis Process
+Step 1: Load and Inspect Data
+Data is loaded into pandas DataFrames.
+Data types and missing values are inspected to ensure completeness.
+Step 2: Data Cleaning
+Removes duplicates and fills missing values.
+Ensures proper date formatting for merging datasets.
+Step 3: Merge Datasets
+News and stock data are merged on the date column.
+Step 4: Feature Engineering
+Added new features like:
+Price change (price_change).
+Rolling averages for sentiment and stock prices.
+Lagged features to capture historical trends.
+Step 5: Predictive Modeling
+Trained a linear regression model to predict stock prices using:
+Sentiment scores.
+Historical stock performance data.
+🛠️ Results and Insights
+Key Findings
+Model Performance:
+Regression model achieved a low Mean Squared Error (MSE) (~0.0155).
+Correlation Analysis:
+Strong positive correlation between news sentiment and stock prices.
+Increased news volume coincided with higher trading activity.
+Visualizations
+Line charts showing sentiment vs. stock prices over time.
+Scatterplots visualizing the correlation between sentiment and stock performance.
+🎥 Links
+Presentation Video: (Add link here)
+Colab Notebook: (Add link here)
+Notion Documentation: (Add link here)
+🛠️ Monitoring and Debugging
+Airflow Monitoring
+Monitor DAG execution and logs using the Airflow UI.
+Error Handling
+Automatically retries failed tasks.
+Alerts the user if errors persist.